How to Read & Understand Pet Food Labels

 Having a higher carbohydrate content in your pet’s food may mean that you are feeding a food that contains way more sugars than your pet requires to maintain energy levels, and in some cases can be linked to digestive problems from overfeeding bad bacteria in the digestive tract.

-Look for pet foods that use primarily low glycemic carbohydrates, particularly if they are high up in the ingredient list.
+Look for foods that use primarily low glycemic carbohydrates, particularly if they are high up in the ingredient list.
 Beans, peas, and lentils are healthy carbohydrate and fibre sources that have a minimal effect on blood glucose levels, but whole and ancient grains can be a great alternative as well.

 Ingredients like wheat, corn, and soy can rapidly spike blood sugar, leading to less efficient digestion and more frequent food cravings.